writings on math, logic, philosophy and art

 • Totality - All A-s are B (universal scope)

-Presenting things that way makes my point more obvious - statements that have only limited scope can be justified only by observation - if I observe two or three objects that I categorize as As (e.g. “apples”) and I find that they possess the property B (e.g. “tasty”), I can conclude, based on those observations alone, that Some A-s are B or that One A is B.
+This distinction becomes clearer: statements with limited scope can only be justified through observation. – if I observe any number of objects categorized as A (e.g., “apples”) and find they possess property B (e.g., “tasty”), I can conclude, based on those observations alone, that Some A-s are B or One A is B.

-Statements with universal scope, on the other hand, are axiomatic by their nature.
-Note that although, All A-s are B and Some A-s are B are very different statements, the basis/evidence from which I conclude that All A-s are B is not at all different from my basis for saying Some A-s are B.
+Statements with universal scope, on the other hand, are axiomatic by nature.
+Although All A-s are B and Some A-s are B differ significantly, the basis/reason for someone to concluding that All A-s are B are no different from the basis for saying Some A-s are B

-If I enjoy apples and I have never eaten a bad one, I might say that “All apples are tasty” and someone that has the same experience as me, but who is in a more sceptic mood might say that “All apples are tasty”.
-Our experiences are the same, what is different is my decision to assume that this piece of knowledge is universal.
+if I enjoy apples and have never had a bad one, I might say, “All apples are tasty,” whereas someone with the same experience but in a more skeptical mood might say, “All apples that I have eaten are tasty.”
+Our experiences are identical; my choice to assume universality is the only difference.

-Here lies a paradox - the concept of the universe is used to construct empirical statements, but at the same time it is not empirical by itself, as we cannot make empirical observations about the universe (unless we are Laplace’s demon, but more on that later.)
-One way to escape this paradox is to assume that universal statements are not really empirical - that they create reality as much as they describe it, e.g by saying that all A-s are B-s you are not saying something about the world we are living in, but instead you are defining what A is (something that has the quality B.)
+This reveals a paradox: while the concept of the universe underlies empirical statements, it is not itself empirical, as we cannot make empirical observations about the universe (unless we are Laplace’s demon, but more on that later).
+And one way to navigate this paradox (actually, the only way I can think off) is to assume that universal statements are not entirely empirical—they create reality as much as they describe it.
+By saying all A-s are B-s, we are defining what A is, rather than simply describing the world.

-For more info about this, see the second chapter of my time notes.
+For more details, see the second chapter of my time notes.

 Quality